Bayernatoor/btc_self_custody/src/faqs/hardware_wallet_setup/hardware_faq4.md

 <br>

-***Note***: *If you do not have a third MicroSD card, I recommend using the MicroSD card with your passphrase to export the wallet connection file*.
+***Note***: *If you do not have a third MicroSD card, I recommend using the MicroSD card with your Passphrase to export the wallet connection file, since you'll have to enter your Passphrase anyway*.

 <br>